-- (1) Inspection summary. - (2) Record of leaking components. - (3) Record of leaks from critical components. - (4) Record of leaks from components that incur five repair actions within a continuous 12-month period. - (5) Record of component repair actions including dates of component re-inspections. - (6) An updated FHC I&M inventory due to change in component list or diagrams. - (7) Listing of components installed as BACT under District Rule 331 as approved by the District.

-(c) Crew and/or Supply Boats.
+- (1) Inspection summary. - (2) Record of leaking components. - (3) Record of leaks from critical components. - (4) Record of leaks from components that incur five repair actions within a continuous 12-month period. - (5) Record of component repair actions including dates of component re-inspections. - (6) An updated FHC I&M inventory due to change in component list or diagrams. - (7) Listing of components installed as BACT under District Rule 331 as approved by the District. - (c) Crew and/or Supply Boats. - (1) Daily, quarterly and annual fuel use for the crew boat main engines and auxiliary engines while operating within 25 miles of Platform Houchin, itemized by controlled boat usage and uncontrolled boat usage.

-- (1) Daily, quarterly and annual fuel use for the crew boat main engines and auxiliary engines while operating within 25 miles of Platform Houchin, itemized by controlled boat usage and uncontrolled boat usage. - (2) Daily, quarterly and annual fuel use for the supply boat main engines and auxiliary engines (including the bow thruster engine) while operating within 25 miles of Platform Houchin, itemized by controlled boat usage and uncontrolled boat usage. - (3) The sulfur content of diesel fuel used by the crew and/or supply boats (the latest dealer certification will be acceptable). - (4) Information regarding any new project boats servicing the platforms as detailed in Permit Condition 9.C.3(c) above. - (5) Maintenance log summaries including details on injector type and timing, setting adjustments, major engine overhauls, and routine engine tune-ups.
-For spot charters this shall be provided as available. - (6) Summary results of all compliance emission source testing performed. - (7) Any helicopter trips (by type and trip segments with emission calculations) to transport facility personnel assisting facility operations.

-(8) Fuel Use by 'spot charter' crew/supply boats and this number as a percentage compared to the stationary source's total crew and/or supply boat fuel use.
+- (2) Daily, quarterly and annual fuel use for the supply boat main engines and auxiliary engines (including the bow thruster engine) while operating within 25 miles of Platform Houchin, itemized by controlled boat usage and uncontrolled boat usage. - (3) The sulfur content of diesel fuel used by the crew and/or supply boats (the latest dealer certification will be acceptable). - (4) Information regarding any new project boats servicing the platforms as detailed in Permit Condition 9.C.3(c) above. - (5) Maintenance log summaries including details on injector type and timing, setting adjustments, major engine overhauls, and routine engine tune-ups.
+For spot charters this shall be provided as available. - (6) Summary results of all compliance emission source testing performed. - (7) Fuel Use by 'spot charter' crew/supply boats and this number as a percentage compared to the stationary source's total crew and/or supply boat fuel use. - (d) Pigging. - (1) For each pig receiver and launcher, the number of pigging events per day, quarter and year. - (e) Tanks/Sumps/Separators. - (1) On a monthly basis, the crude oil, produced water and produced gas production along with the number of days per month of production. - (2) Process stream analyses data as required by the Process Stream Sampling and Analysis permit condition No. 9.C.14 above (see also Section 4.12.2 of the permit). - (f) Production Flare. - (1) The volumes of gas combusted and resultant mass emissions for each flare category (i.e., pilot, planned other, or unplanned), shall be presented as a cumulative summary for each quarter and year. - (2) The hydrogen sulfide concentration for each flare event lasting more than one hour. - (g) Solvent Usage. - (1) On a monthly basis: the amount of solvent used; the percentage of ROC by weight (as applied); the solvent density; the amount of solvent reclaimed; whether the solvent is photochemically reactive; and, the resulting emissions of ROC and photochemically reactive solvents to the atmosphere in units of pounds per month. - (h) General Reporting Requirements. - (1) On quarterly basis, the emissions from each permitted emission unit for each criteria pollutant. - (2) On quarterly basis, the emissions from each exempt emission unit for each criteria pollutant. - (3) A summary of each and every occurrence of non-compliance with the provisions of this permit, District rules, and any other applicable requirement. - (4) Breakdowns and variances reported/obtained per Regulation V along with the excess emissions that accompanied each occurrence - (5) On an annual basis, the ROC and $NO_X$ emissions from all permit exempt activities.

-(d) Pigging.

-(1) For each pig receiver and launcher, the number of pigging events per day, quarter and year.

-(e) Tanks/Sumps/Separators.

-- (1) On a monthly basis, the crude oil, produced water and produced gas production along with the number of days per month of production. - (2) Process stream analyses data as required by the Process Stream Sampling and Analysis permit condition No. 9.C.14 above (see also Section 4.12.2 of the permit).

-(f) Production Flare.

-- (1) The volumes of gas combusted and resultant mass emissions for each flare category (i.e., pilot, planned other, or unplanned), shall be presented as a cumulative summary for each quarter and year. - (2) The hydrogen sulfide concentration for each flare event lasting more than one hour.

-(g) Solvent Usage.

-(1) On a monthly basis: the amount of solvent used; the percentage of ROC by weight (as applied); the solvent density; the amount of solvent reclaimed; whether the solvent is photochemically reactive; and, the resulting emissions of ROC and photochemically reactive solvents to the atmosphere in units of pounds per month.

-(h) General Reporting Requirements.

-- (1) On quarterly basis, the emissions from each permitted emission unit for each criteria pollutant. - (2) On quarterly basis, the emissions from each exempt emission unit for each criteria pollutant. - (3) A summary of each and every occurrence of non-compliance with the provisions of this permit, District rules, and any other applicable requirement. - (4) Breakdowns and variances reported/obtained per Regulation V along with the excess emissions that accompanied each occurrence - (5) Helicopter trips, if any, (by type and trip segments with emission calculations) - (6) On an annual basis, the ROC and NO_X emissions from all permit exempt activities. - (7) Tons per quarter totals of all pollutants (by each emission unit).
-The third/fourth quarter report shall include tons per year totals for all pollutants (by each emission unit). - (8) A copy of the Rule 202 De Minimis Log for the stationary source, summarized bi-annually.
+- (6) Tons per quarter totals of all pollutants (by each emission unit).
+The third/fourth quarter report shall include tons per year totals for all pollutants (by each emission unit). - (7) A copy of the Rule 202 De Minimis Log for the stationary source, summarized bi-annually.